-The Building Energy Act also requires verification by mass balancing if biomethane from the gas grid is to be counted towards the RE requirements (Art.
-40(3) GEG).
-Given suitable verification, a primary energy factor below that of natural gas may be used (Art.
-22(1) no. 2 GEG).
-Analogous provisions apply to biogenic liquefied petroleum gas (Art.
-22(1) no. 3 and Art.
-40(4) GEG).
-Balance-sheet procurement of green electricity from the grid, on the other hand, is not a compliance option.
-Regarding annual primary energy consumption and eligibility for RE usage requirements, renewable power can only be deducted if it is generated in the immediate vicinity of the building and is primarily used in the building itself (Art.
-23(1) and Art.
-36 GEG).
-For liquid biomass used in heat generation, the GEG also refers to the requirements of the Biomass Electricity Sustainability Ordinance (Art.
-39 GEG).
+The Building Energy Act also requires verification by mass balancing if biomethane from the gas grid is to be counted towards the RES requirements (§ 40(3) GEG).
+Given suitable verification, a primary energy factor below that of natural gas may be used (§ 22(1) no. 2 GEG).
+Analogous provisions apply to biogenic liquefied petroleum gas (§ 22(1) no. 3 and § 40(4) GEG).
+Procurement of a green electricity product from the grid, on the other hand, is not a compliance option.
+Regarding annual primary energy consumption and eligibility for RE usage requirements, renewable power can only be deducted if it is generated in the immediate vicinity of the building and is primarily used in the building itself (§ 23(1) and § 36 GEG).
+For liquid biomass used in heat generation, the GEG also refers to the requirements of the Biomass Electricity Sustainability Ordinance (§ 39 GEG).16

-Requirements for balance-sheet energy purchase can also be found in the renewable heat laws of the German federal states, which in some cases even require a certain share of RE in existing buildings when heating systems are replaced or retrofitted.
-For example, the Renewable Heat Act (EWärmeG) of Baden-Württemberg or the Hamburg Climate Protection Implementation Ordinance (HmbKliSchUmsVO) require mass balancing as proof in the case of a balance-sheet purchase of biomethane via the gas grid or reference is made to corresponding provisions of the GEG (Art.
-5(3) EWärmeG; Art.
-6(6) HmbKliSchUmsVO).
+Requirements for green energy purchases can also be found in the renewable heat laws of the German federal states, which in some cases even require a certain share of RES in existing buildings when heating systems are replaced or retrofitted.
+For example, the Renewable Heat Act (EWärmeG) of Baden-Württemberg or the Hamburg Climate Protection Implementation Ordinance (HmbKliSchUmsVO) require mass balancing as proof in the case of a purchase of biomethane via the gas grid or reference is made to corresponding provisions of the GEG (§ 5(3) EWärmeG; § 6(6) HmbKliSchUmsVO).

-Finally, for green hydrogen production, the amended Renewable Energy Ordinance (EEV) defines when electricity inputs can be considered completely renewable - initially, however, only for the comparatively narrowly defined application case of the EEG surcharge exemption of Art.
-69b EEG 2021.
+Finally, for green hydrogen production, the amended Renewable Energy Ordinance (EEV) defines when electricity inputs can be considered completely renewable - initially, however, only for the comparatively narrowly defined application case of the EEG surcharge exemption of § 69b EEG 2021.
 Table 5summarises the corresponding requirements for green hydrogen production (see Section 5).

-17 Furthermore, the GEG provides for the possibility to buy district heating/cooling as a substitute measure for the proportional coverage of the heating/cooling energy demand in buildings.
-Art.
-44 GEG establishes conditions for the heat or cold distributed in the network as a whole.
+16 Furthermore, the GEG provides for the possibility to buy district heating/cooling as a substitute measure for the proportional coverage of the heating/cooling energy demand in buildings. § 44 GEG establishes conditions for the heat or cold distributed in the network as a whole.

-Table 4: Regulatory eligibility of RE and required verification
+Table 4: Regulatory eligibility of RES and required verification